San Diego–Tijuana: Geography

-The metropolitan region is situated along the Pacific Coast, on the border between the United States and Mexico.
+The metropolitan region is situated along the Pacific coast, on the border between the United States and Mexico.
 The region lies just south of Orange County and west of Imperial County, and shares borders with Greater Los Angeles.
 The area has a varied topography with over seventy miles of coastline and snow-capped mountains that rise to the northeast, in San Diego County.
 The terrain includes flood plains, canyons, steep hills, and mesas.
 The region has its eastern terminus in the Colorado Desert and Imperial Valley regions, where another conurbation – Mexicali–Calexico – is formed.
 The urbanized area where San Diego and Tijuana meet is known as San Ysidro on the American side of the border and Colonia Federal/Colonia Libertad on the Mexican side.
 East from the coast 10 mile, the Tijuanense boroughs of Mesa de Otay and Centenario are heavy urbanized whereas the corresponding American area of Otay Mesa is composed of primarily dispersed industrial and distribution facilities.
-At the Pacific Ocean region of the border, the border is urbanized on the Mexican side while the adjacent American side is an the Tijuana River National Estuarine Research Reserve, and thus not urbanized.
+At the Pacific Ocean region of the border, the border is urbanized on the Mexican side while the adjacent American side is in Tijuana River National Estuarine Research Reserve, and thus not urbanized.

 According to the U.S. Census Bureau, San Diego County has a total area of 4526 sqmi, of that 4200 sqmi of it is land and 326 sqmi of it (7.20%) is water.
 The area of Tijuana Municipality is 339.5 sqmi; the municipality includes part of the Coronado Islands, located off the coast of the municipality in the Pacific Ocean.
 This combined area, with the additional areas of Tecate, 1,188.8 sqmi, and Rosarito Beach, 198.2 sqmi, place the area of San Diego–Tijuana at 6252.5 sqmi.

 San Diego is by far the most populated county though population density is much higher in the immediate border area adjacent to the south in Baja California than it is in San Diego County.
 Urban growth is currently developing regions to the east of Tijuana Municipality and south of Rosarito Beach, where developers are building many new residential communities while in San Diego it is observed to the northeast along the Interstate 15 corridor to Temecula and Murrieta.

 Greater Ensenada is more frequently than not considered part of the region given its proximity and inter-connectivity with the metropolitan area.
 While it is 90 and 74 mile from the cities of San Diego and Tijuana respectively, recent developments between the port city and Rosarito Beach including upscale, Americanized subdivisions and resorts such as Punta Azul, Baja Mar, and La Salina have greatly increased the urbanity of the corridor between Rosarito Beach and Ensenada.
 Transportation infrastructure increasingly binds the region, as the under-construction Ensenada International Airport is expected to serve as the third major airport of the metropolitan region, offering flights to Europe, South America, and East Asia.